News of Interest.TV

 The Astonishing Story of Nicaragua’s Anastasio Somoza

 Among the most important autobiographies written during the 20th century is one that most people have never heard of, and it’s one that the globalist Establishment does not want people to know about.
-The book “Nicaragua Betrayed” is an engrossing behind-the-scenes account of the political career of Anastasio Somoza, the popular democratically elected leader of Nicaragua between 1967 and 1979, whose pro-U.S. government was overrun by Communist Sandinistas which the book proves were covertly supported by the globalist Establishment [Note— “Council on Foreign Relations (CFR)”] associated with Jimmy Carter’s Administration.
+The book “Nicaragua Betrayed” is the engrossing behind-the-scenes account of the political career of Anastasio Somoza, the popular democratically elected leader of Nicaragua between 1967 and 1979, whose pro-U.S. government was overrun by Communist Sandinistas which the book proves were covertly supported by the globalist Establishment [note— “Council on Foreign Relations (CFR)”] associated with Jimmy Carter’s Administration.
 Somoza was assassinated in 1980 shortly after his book was published.
 The book is very important because it exposes the true agendas of globalism and how the Establishment global elite actually operate.

 Connections between “Freeway Ricky Ross,” the Bush Administration, and the crack cocaine epidemic

-running time 26 minutes 24 seconds
+running time 30 minutes

 The drug kingpin “Freeway Ricky Ross” became known as “The Wal-Mart of Crack” in Los Angeles during the 1980’s by becoming the largest supplier of drugs in the area, without his initially knowing that his source of drugs was a CIA operative connected to the Iran-Contra scandal associated with George Bush and Ronald Reagan.